qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ---
-title: "From Monolith to Cloud: Automating Your Migration Journey"
+title: "From Monolith To Cloud: Automating Your Migration Journey"
 date: 2025-08-08T15:43:46+02:00
 lastmod: 2025-08-08T15:43:46+02:00
 draft: true